AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 1. [Checking Status of an IP Allow Lists](/help/implementing/cloud-manager/ip-allow-lists/check-ip-allow-list-status.md#pre-existing-cdn)

+>[!NOTE]
+> In addition to Author, custom domain names are now supported in Cloud Manager for Sites Program’s (Publish and Preview services) only.
+Each Cloud Manager Environment can host up to a maximum of 250 custom domains per environment.
+Refer to [Adding a Custom Domain Name](/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md) for more details.

 ## Managing IP Allow Lists {#manage-ip-allow-lists}

 Navigate to the Environment details page from the Environments Summary page.
 You can perform the following actions on the Publish and/or Author service(s) for your environment here.